NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 Kubernetes allows for a way to define permissions for a container using a [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).
 This can be seen in the pod template spec above.
 The user and group IDs are inherited from the Workflow's spec.

-## Special Note: Indexed-Mount Type
+## Special Note: Indexed-Mount Type for GFS2 File Systems

-When using a file system like XFS or GFS2, each compute is allocated its own Rabbit volume.
+When using a GFS2 file system, each compute is allocated its own Rabbit volume.
 The Rabbit software mounts a collection of mount paths with a common prefix and an ending indexed value.

 Application AUTHORS must be aware that their desired mount-point really contains a collection of directories, one for each compute node.
 The mount point type can be known by consulting the config map values.